 Fabrica itself is a relatively new undertaking.
-And as the founder and members of the group will tell you, musical theatre is all but non-existent in Egypt.
+And as the founder and members of the group will tell you, musical theater is all but non-existent in Egypt.
 Founder and conductor Neveen Allouba, an opera singer and teacher with a career spanning over 30 years, started the organization a few years ago.

-“I was worried about the fact that at home in Egypt, we don’t have musical theatre…you teach these students and they’re wonderful talents and then in the end they have nowhere to go.
+“I was worried about the fact that at home in Egypt, we don’t have musical theatre … you teach these students and they’re wonderful talents and then in the end they have nowhere to go.
 That’s why I dreamt of making an organization that could help them, launch them on stage, and give them a chance to show what they can do.”

 Fabrica’s first performance, an Egyptian colloquial rendition of The Magic Flute, took place just days before the start of the Egyptian revolution of January 25, 2011.
 After that, Allouba explained, things quickly changed.

 “When the revolution happened, of course we didn’t work for a while, it was a big drop in all artistic fields in Egypt for at least a year, during that time I decided I was going to do Les Misérables.”